Announcing the 2024 Fiberarts Guild of Pittsburgh Juried Member Show at the Erie Art Museum.

 This show will include opportunities for FGP participating artists to present artists talks, classes, and workshops.
 Prizes will be awarded.

-Inspiration for a theme – The museum is offering some inspiration from their permanent collection of mud cloth, basket weaving and other textiles.
+The museum is offering some inspiration from their permanent collection of mud cloth, basket weaving and other textiles.
 This is not a requirement for entries but an available source for those who are interested.

 Laura Domencic, Executive Director, Erie Art Museum